SolaceProducts/event-management-agent/README.md

 `CMD_LINE_ARGS="scan abcdefg123 /tmp/scan.zip  --springdoc.api-docs.enabled=false --spring.main.web-application-type=none"`
 `run -d -v /path/to/file/AcmeRetailStandalone.yml:/config/ema.yml -v /path/to/scandir:/tmp  --env CMD_LINE_ARGS=${CMD_LINE_ARGS} --env BROKER_PASSWORD=${BROKER_PASSWORD} --name event-management-agent event-management-agent:latest`

-## Running a Discovery file upload using the CLI
+## Running a Discovery File Upload Using the CLI

-A discovery scan zip file can be run as a single command from the terminal using either the Event Management Agent jar file or a docker container.
+A discovery scan zip file upload can be run as a single command from the terminal using either the Event Management Agent jar file or a docker container.
 See [Generating the Event Management Agent connection file](#generating-the-event-management-agent-connection-file) for instructions on how to generate a connection file and set up password environment variables.

-### Discovery file upload from CLI using jar
+### Discovery File Upload From CLI Using the Jar File

-The Event Management Agent jar file can be obtained by:
+The Event Management Agent jar file can be obtained by either:
 * downloading the file from the [releases page](https://github.com/SolaceProducts/event-management-agent/releases).
 A release of `1.5.0` or greater is required.
 * running a [build of the source code](#installing-maven-dependencies-and-building-the-event-management-agent-jar-file)